How to Protect Your Skin from Pollution

 Avoid Smoking

-Cigarette smoke contains thousands of chemicals that accelerate visible changes and can negatively affect the skin’s appearance over time.
+Cigarette smoke contains thousands of chemicals that accelerate premature aging and can negatively affect the skin’s appearance over time.
 If you smoke or are exposed to secondhand smoke, your skin is under constant attack.

 Final Thoughts